mehulkar/turborepo-tools/README.md

 Same as `--skip`, except you can use prefixes.
 E.g. `--skip-prefix="@types/"`.
 Another useful thing is to pass the prefix you use for internal dependencies.
 E.g. if all your internal packages are named `@repo/whatever` , you can use `--skip-prefix=@repo/` to skip moving them.

+### `--include-dev`

+Include devDependencies from root package.json.
+Defaults to true, but you can turn it off.